 Evans’ 180 points was a stunning 75 better than his prior benchmark effort in his third campaign.
 A win double in Rome threw down the gauntlet for the chasing pack in a big way after a disappointing first few rounds.
-Second followed in Monaco but and up and down mid-season with wins at the inaugural Jakarta E-Prix and podiums in New York City and Marrakesh interspersed with a non-score in the Big Apple and a best of only fifth in Berlin.
+Second followed in Monaco but and up and down mid-season with wins at the inaugural Jakarta E-Prix and podiums in New York City and Marrakesh interspersed with a non-score in London and a best of only fifth in Berlin.
 A gutting retirement in London meant he had it all to do to overturn Stoffel Vandoorne come the Seoul finale.
 He did all he could with a win in the opener, but didn’t have enough in the tank to outdo the Belgian, settling for second in the table overall.

 Evans started his motorsport career in karts at the age of six and won the NZ Grand Prix at the age of 16.
 Mentored by seasoned racer Mark Webber, the young driver went on to win the 2012 GP3 title.
 Moving to GP2 in 2013 and at aged just 18, while still a rookie, he became the youngest driver in GP2 history to stand on the podium after finishing third in Sepang, Malaysia.

 Starting his all-electric racing career in 2016 ahead of Panasonic Jaguar Racing's debut season, the New Zealand driver's first season was marked by a fine fourth place finish in Mexico.
 Remaining with the team for a second season (2017/18), Evans put in a number of promising performances including Jaguar's first podium finish in Hong Kong and a Julius Baer Pole Position in Zurich.
-Despite no overall win that season, Evans outdrove his teammate Nelson Piquet Jr, finishing two places above the Brazilian and sixth overall.
+Despite no overall win that season, Evans outdrove his teammate Nelson Piquet Jr, finishing two places above the Brazilian and seventh overall.

 For the 2018/19 season, Evans remained with the British racing squad.
 Piloting the team's Gen2 Jaguar I-Type 3, the Kiwi driver secured both his and Jaguar's first Formula E victory in Rome.
 Coming into the final round in New York City, Evans was amongst eight drivers in contention for the title but fell short after a collision with Audi's Lucas di Grassi in the final race and ended the year in fifth.